Edited by Dave Townshend, MD

-- Local corticosteroid injections can help decrease inflammation associated with the nerve.
-However, this does not necessarily address the underlying loading forces that maybe causing the injury to the nerve in the first place.
+- Local can help decrease inflammation associated with the nerve.
+However, this does not necessarily address the underlying loading forces that may be causing the injury to the nerve in the first place.

-It has been proposed that an alcohol injection in and around the nerve will cause a controlled death to the nerve and subsequently eliminate symptoms from the nerve.
-In theory, this may be helpful.
-In practice, adequate prospective studies have not demonstrated the benefit of this procedure above and beyond the other standard non-operative treatments available.
-In addition there is the concern that the alcohol will cause excessive scarring and death of other important structures in the area.
+An injection of steroid may help to control symptoms.
+It has also been proposed that an alcohol injection in and around the nerve will cause a controlled death to the nerve and subsequently eliminate symptoms.
+However, there have been no good quality research studies to demonstrate the benefit of this procedure above and beyond the other standard, non-operative treatments available.
+In addition, there is the concern that the alcohol will cause excessive scarring and damage to other important structures in the area.

-Operative treatment of Morton’s neuroma should be entertained only after failure of nonoperative management.
-Standard operative treatment involves identifying the nerve and cutting (resecting) it proximal to the point where it is irritate/injured.
-This is usually done through an incision on the top (dorsal) aspect of the foot, although in rare instances, an incision on the sole (plantar) aspect of the foot maybe used.
-An incision on the sole of the foot works very well, unless an excessive scar forms in which case it can be problematic.
+Operative treatment of Morton’s neuroma should be considered only after failure of non-operative management and only if it can be ascertained that the symptoms are not primarily due to any other pathology such as synovitis of the metatarso-phalangeal joint.
+Standard operative treatment involves identifying the nerve and cutting (resecting) it above the point where it is irritated/injured.
+This is usually done through an incision on the top (dorsal) aspect of the foot, although an incision on the sole (plantar) aspect of the foot can be used.